labex-labs/open-source-labs/css/30-seconds-of-css/lab-navigation-list-item-hover-and-focus-effect/step1.md

   transition: transform 0.5s ease-in-out;
 }

-li a:hover::before,
+.hover-nav li a:hover::before,
-li a:focus::before {
+.hover-nav li a:focus::before {
   transform: scale(1);
 }
 ```

+Please click on 'Go Live' in the bottom right corner to run the web service on port 8080.
+Then, you can refresh the HTTP 8080 Tab to preview the web page.